apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 ### Dynamically

-Clients applications may dynamically be registered with CAS for authentication.
+Client applications may dynamically be registered with CAS for authentication.
 By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
 This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.